tckerr/walk/README.md

 ```
 ## Async

 Async walks work almost exactly the same as the sync ones, but have an async signature.
-Note that all callbacks will be awaited, and therefore still run in sequence.
+All callbacks will be awaited, and therefore still run in sequence.
 For the async versions below, callback functions may either return `Promise<void>` or `void`;

 ```typescript
 import {AsyncWalkBuilder} from 'walkjs';